 Are hazards where Others could be affected present that could potentially be reached by errant vehicle or falling object that is hit?
-Hazards up to 100m from the carriageway should be considered.
+Hazards where Others could be affected include adjacent road and rail situations.
+Hazards where others could be affected within 100m from the carriageway should be considered and the guidance in this document in respect of the point of no recovery should be followed.